-There is no such specific finding as to the religious character of the exercises in No. 119, and the State contends that the program is an effort to extend its benefits to all public school children without regard to their religious belief.
+There is no such specific finding as to the religious character of the exercises in No. 119, and the State contends (as does the State in No. 142) that the program is an effort to extend its benefits to all public school children without regard to their religious belief.
 Included within its secular purposes, it says, are the promotion of moral values, the contradiction to the materialistic trends of our times, the perpetuation of our institutions and the teaching of literature.
 The case came up on demurrer, of course, to a petition which alleged that the uniform practice under the rule had been to read from the King James version of the Bible and that the exercise was sectarian.
 The short answer, therefore, is that the religious character of the exercise was admitted by the State.
-Even if its purpose is not strictly religious, it is sought to be accomplished through readings, without comment, from the Bible.
-Surely the place of the Bible as an instrument of religion cannot be gainsaid, and the State's recognition of the pervading religious character of the ceremony is evident from the rule's specific permission of the alternative use of the Catholic Douav version as well as the recent amendment permitting nonattendance at the exercises.
+But even if its purpose is not strictly religious, it is sought to be accomplished through readings, without comment, from the Bible.
+Surely the place of the Bible as an instrument of religion cannot be gainsaid, and the State's recognition of the pervading religious character of the ceremony is evident from the rule's specific permission of the alternative use of the Catholic Douay version as well as the recent amendment permitting nonattendance at the exercises.
 None of these factors is consistent with the contention that the Bible is here used either as an instrument for nonreligious moral inspiration or as a reference for the teaching of secular subjects.

-The conclusion follows that in both cases the laws require religious exercises and such exercises are being conducted in direct violation of the rights of the appellees and petitioners.
-Nor are these required exercises mitigated by the fact that individual students may absent themselves upon parental request.
-This may remove the element of direct governmental coercion necessary to show state action depriving one of the free exercise of religion, but as we have said, it furnishes no defense to a claim of unconstitutionality under the Establishment Clause.
+The conclusion follows that in both cases the laws require religious exercises and such exercises are being conducted in direct violation of the rights of the appellees and petitioners.9 Nor are these required exercises mitigated by the fact that individual students may absent themselves upon parental request, for that fact furnishes no defense to a claim of unconstitutionality under the Establishment Clause.
 See Engel v.
 Vitale, supra, at 430.
+Further, it is no defense to urge that the religious practices here may be relatively minor encroachments on the First Amendment.
+The breach of neutrality that is today a trickling stream may all too soon become a raging torrent and, in the words of Madison, "it is proper to take alarm at the first experiment on our liberties."
+Memorial and Remonstrance Against Religious Assessments, quoted in Everson, supra, at 65.

 It is insisted that unless these religious exercises are permitted a "religion of secularism" is established in the schools.
-We agree of course that the State may not establish a "religion of secularism" in the sense of affirmatively opposing or showing hostility to religion, thus "preferring those who believe in no religion over those who do believe."
-Zorach v.
-Clauson, supra, at 314.
-We do not agree, however, that this decision in any sense has that effect.
-It might well be said that one's education is not complete without a study of comparative religion or the history of religion and its relationship with the advance-
+We agree of course that the State may not establish a "religion of secularism" in the sense of affirma-

-9 It goes without saying that the laws and practices involved here can be challenged only by persons having standing to complain.
+Out goes without saying that the laws and practices involved here can be challenged only by persons having standing to complain.
 But the requirements for standing to challenge state action under the Establishment Clause, unlike those relating to the Free Exercise Clause, do not include proof that particular religious freedoms are infringed.
 McGowan v.
 Maryland, supra, at 429-430.
 The parties here are school children and their parents, who are directly affected by the laws and practices against which their complaints are directed.
 These interests surely suffice to give the parties standing to complain.
 See Engle v.
 Vitale, supra.
 Cf. McCollum v.
 Board of Education, supra; Everson v.
 Board of Education, supra.
 Compare Doremus v.
 Board of Education, 342 U. S. 429 (1952), which involved the same substantive issues presented here.
 The appeal was there dismissed upon the graduation of the school child involved and because of the appellants' failure to establish standing as taxpayers.